 But you know you only used to get juiced in it”

 A problem exists within the song, and to a large degree spoils its iconic status as far as I’m concerned.
-It, again along with “Positively 4th Street” are both very good songs but they basically at their heart they are scornful diatribes against what was most likely a ex-lover and, though we are led to make our own conclusions, it is pretty clear that it didn’t.
+It, again along with “Positively 4th Street” are both very good songs but they basically at their heart are scornful diatribes against what was most likely a ex-lover and, though we are led to make our own conclusions about “Like a Rolling Stone’s” purpose, it is pretty clear that a protest song it is not.

 In the end, “Like a Rolling Stone” lacked all the things that make Bob Dylan Bob Dylan, rye humor, the playful surreal relationships that seem to exist in all Dylan’s great songs and irony, not bitter.
 Though it may be an iconic song and became arguably the soundtrack of the 1960s, it is not the greatest song of all time.
 It’s not Bob Dylan’s greatest song.
 It isn’t even the greatest song on the Highway 61 Revisited.